-Guide To PPP Forgiveness Rules, Qualified Expenses, & How To Apply For Loan Forgiveness [Updated Oct.
-2020]
+PPP Forgiveness Guide: Qualified Expenses, Forgiveness Rules, & How To Apply

 The Paycheck Protection Program (PPP) brought some much-needed relief to small business owners affected by the coronavirus.
-This loan program — which closed to new applicants on August 8, 2020 — has provided business funding to help cover payroll and other expenses.
+This loan program — which had previously closed to new applicants on August 8, 2020 — has provided business funding to help cover payroll and other expenses.
 If used for qualifying purposes, your PPP loan will be forgiven.
+The SBA formally released guidance for a new round of PPP loans January 6, 2021, with SBA-approved lenders expected to formally begin processing applications within 7-10 days of that date.

 We intend to help you understand how you can qualify for PPP loan forgiveness.
 For small business owners who have received a PPP loan but have not yet spent all the funds, we’ll explore qualified expenses, what you need to track, and even what happens if you spend your funds on non-qualified expenses.